php-standard-library/docs/components/html/README.md

 ## Introduction

-The html component provides multiple functions to encode and decode html strings.
+The html component provides a set functions to encode and decode html strings.

 ## Usage